skeu01/Gesbanc/README.md

   a) Select Gesbanc.Infrastructure as default project.
   b) execute: "update-database" to migrate database structure and example data.

-3) Run Project with "Gesbanc.Server" as default.
+3) Compile and run the Project with "Gesbanc.Server" as default.

 Notes:

 * Added some Unit testing with MSTest.
 * Added JWT authentication.
+* Added Automapper.
 * Swagger:
   - Added swagger, to access go to the next url: https://localhost:44313/swagger
   - It has security by default.
 To proceed with, go to "Security" controller and log in as: